harness/developer-hub/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments.md

 <docimage path={require('./static/eebdfe6a596f69e0fd2dca49ce04dd5659094aab8d76ef38886fa905659ffac9.png')} width="60%" height="60%" title="Click to view full size image" />

+Clicking on any card in this dashboard filters the executions list to display executions relevant to the service and environment/artifact.

 An individual service's dashboard includes the following features.

 :::note

 If you do not see the environment cards in the dashboard, you will see the message `There are no environments with instances in this service`.
-This appears when there are no environments with *active* instances for this service.
+This appears when there are no environments with *active* instances for this services.
 You must perform an actual deployment to create active instances.
+Active services are services that are part of any pipeline execution (deployment) over the past 30 Days.

 :::